Congestion pricing: Singapore

 Singapore's LTA together with IBM, ran a pilot from December 2006 to April 2007, with a traffic estimation and prediction tool (TrEPS), which uses historical traffic data and real-time feeds with flow conditions from several sources, in order to predict the levels of congestion up to an hour in advance.
 By accurately estimating prevailing and emerging traffic conditions, this technology is expected to allow variable pricing, together with improved overall traffic management, including the provision of information in advance to alert drivers about conditions ahead, and the prices being charged at that moment.

-In 2010 the Land Transport Authority began exploring the potential of Global Navigation Satellite System as a technological option for a second generation ERP.
-LTA objective is to evaluate if the latest technologies available in the market today are accurate and effective enough for use as a congestion charging tool, especially taking into consideration the dense urban environment in Singapore.
-Implementation of such system is not expected in the short term.
+In 2021 the Land Transport Authority required that all motorists replace their old Electronic Road Pricing readers with new Global Navigation Satellite System based readers.
+This will allow the large gantries to be replaced with smaller gantries, and the pricing will remain cordon based, even though the potential now exists to price based on distance traveled.